Comparison Listing Ads – a New Google Shopping Update

 - They can be set up in the Google Ads account.

 Comparison Listing Ads are a new addition to Google Shopping tools.
 Campaign owners may now start using them and test their potential.
-We will certainly have to wait for the results and first opinions.
+We certainly have to wait for the results and first opinions.
 We are looking forward to seeing the impact of the new tool on the Google Shopping Ads industry.
 Let us know if you have any thoughts already!